kuhree/www/src/content/notes/on-maintenance.md

 ## Table of Contents

-I've found maintenance increasingly improntant in my every day decisions.
-It starte with tech and has grown to something much larger.
+I've found maintenance increasingly important in my every day decisions.
+It started with tech and has grown to something much larger.